 How to Prepare your Car for Winter

 Winter is here, and we all know the difficulties that come with driving during winter months; frozen windows, snow on the windscreen, freezing steering wheel and foggy weather.
-Its not just frustrating and time consuming to fix, it can also be dangerous when travelling in these conditions.
+It's not just frustrating and time-consuming to fix, it can also be dangerous when traveling in these conditions.
 We have put together 8 steps you can follow to prepare your car for winter.

 If your car is due a service within the next 3 months, consider doing it before winter really sets in.
 The winter weather can cause problems for cars but servicing your car before the winter can prevent many problems that may occur otherwise.
 Some garages will offer a discounted, sometimes even free winter service, so take advantage of this.